ONE-DAY EARTH DAY SALE - 20% OFF (excludes gift cards, Soap of the Month and Subscriptions) - NO CODE NEEDED

 PhthalatesPhthalates are pretty high on my no-no list.
 This group of chemicals is in tons of products.
 Everything from perfumes, makeup, nail polish, household cleaners, scented candles, air fresheners, yuk!
 Phthalates are used in certain plastics to make them flexible, and in fragrance to make it last longer.
 Even if you make a conscious effort to avoid them, you probably have detectable levels in your urine.
 This is concerning because phthalates mimic estrogen in the body, disrupting our normal hormone cycles.
 They are being increasingly linked to obesity, breast cancer, thyroid dysfunction, and reproductive anomalies.
 [See 1, 2, 3, 6, 9, 10, 11]

 PetrochemicalsByproducts of the petroleum industry, like petroleum jelly and mineral oil, are used in personal care products to protect the skin and prevent water loss.
-We avoid petroleum-based ingredients, mainly, because we'd like to do our share to decrease dependence on that industry.
+I avoid petroleum-based ingredients, mainly, because we'd like to do our share to decrease dependence on that industry.
 It’s not sustainable or eco-friendly.
 Petroleum-based ingredients also have comedogenic (pore-blocking) properties.
-Because both mineral oil and petroleum jelly block pores, we don't think they are the healthiest choice for our skin.
-We prefer to allow our skin to breathe.
+Because both mineral oil and petroleum jelly block pores, I don't think they are the healthiest choice for our skin.
+I prefer to allow my skin to breathe.
 Petroleum doesn’t offer any nutrients for our skin.
-We choose to use natural, nourishing ingredients derived from plants rather than a byproduct of crude oil that lends no nutritional value for our skin.
+I choose to use natural, nourishing ingredients derived from plants rather than a byproduct of crude oil that lends no nutritional value for our skin.

 Ethoxylated IngredientsEthoxylation is a process by which a substance is treated with ethylene oxide, a synthetic chemical known to be carcinogenic.
 It's a process that has been used extensively in the cosmetic industry to create ingredients that enhance penetration and help stabilize emulsions.
 One of the by-products of ethoxylation is 1,4-dioxane, which is another carcinogen.
 Be aware of any ingredients with words that end in "eth", phenoxyethanol (a preservative), emulsifiers such as the polysorbates (20, 30, 80), "emulsifying wax", and ingredients that have "PEG (Polyethylene glycol)” or “PPG” in the name.
 PEG’s are penetration enhancers, thereby increasing the amount of chemicals that can enter your bloodstream.
 [See 7, 11]